ignotaC/smallsoft/README.md

 A pack of my little unix programs.

 You can either read this file as plain text
-And still understand 100% of what is this read me about )
+( and still understand 100% of what is this read me about ).
 Or you can use your browser to read using webbrowser:
 >`firefox readme.html`